Junior school scholarship

 We operate a policy of open access, committed to educating young people from a range of aptitudes and backgrounds.
 We encourage applications from any young person who is capable of benefiting from a Gordonstoun education and who is committed to enhancing the life of the community.
 Pupils from any educational background may apply and, in particular, allowance is made for those boys and girls whose present school makes no provision to prepare candidates for the Scholarship examination.

-The Junior School takes boys and girls starting at age 6 into Year 2 to those who are 12 years into Year 8.
-From September 2019 we will offer places in Year 1; please contact the Admissions office if you are interested in a Year 1 place.
+The Junior School takes boys and girls starting at age 4 1⁄2 into Year 1 to those who are 12 years into Year 8.
 There is some flexibility up and down a year group depending on what is right for each child.

 |Year 1||Age 4 1/2 by August 31|